aaronchrist/RLKI-Geolocator/README.md

 # RLKI-Geolocator
 various bits n bobs for coding
-Initially intending to use for analysis of Buldir and StGeo RLKI geolocator data
+Initially intending to use for analysis of Buldir and St. George RLKI geolocator data.